PaulNongL/WatlowF4TscpiLibrary/README.md

 ## Implementation

-For required application not implemented in the sample run program 'f4t_run.py', various methods can be implemented to call the interface modules in action.
+For required application not implemented in the sample run program may be added by referencing the SCPI commands in the spread fould in the folder: f4t+scpi_cmds